elpsykongroo14/pokemon-finder/README.md

 Having it in code means you can read and reason about it directly.

 all of these previous features data were all provided by the API.

+06-17-26
+worked on improving some existing features as well as added some quality of life improvements such as:

+Keyboard nav — to improve accesibility for everyone.
+Compare type effectiveness — just to make it more clean Shareable URLs - biggest learning experience for me today, taught me an interesting concept